koenswings/service-kolibri/README.md

 # service-kolibri

-Build files for the Kolibri service.
+Build files for the Kolibri servicea.

+Based on Commit 0b44855 of https://github.com/learningequality/kolibri